-- Gene Therapy and Cellular Immunotherapy, including Car-T and T-cell receptor therapy - Air Ambulance Transport (non-emergent) Air ambulance transport related to immediate care of a medical emergency or accidental injury does not require prior approval; see Section 5 (c), page 83, for more information. - Applied behavior analysis (ABA) Prior approval is required for ABA and all related services, including assessments, evaluations, and treatments. - Genetic testing including the following: - BRCA screening or diagnostic testing - Large genomic rearrangements of the BRCA1 and BRCA2 genes screening or diagnostic testing

-- Genetic testing for the diagnosis and/or management of an existing medical condition
+- Air Ambulance Transport (non-emergent) Air ambulance transport related to immediate care of a medical emergency or accidental injury does not require prior approval; see Section 5 (c), page 80, for more information. - Applied behavior analysis (ABA) Prior approval is required for ABA and all related services, including assessments, evaluations, and treatments. - Genetic testing including the following: - BRCA screening or diagnostic testing - Large genomic rearrangements of the BRCA1 and BRCA2 genes screening or diagnostic testing - Genetic testing for the diagnosis and/or management of an existing medical condition